EvgenijLutz/ImageTools/README.md

 ## Architecture

-In the heart of the package lays the `ImageContainer`.
+In the heart of the package lays the `ImageContainer` class.
 This object is thread-safe.

 `ImageEditor` allows you to perform mutations to a copy of an `ImageContainer`.